realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 # calling eval with the following arguments
 eval(cmd, 5, 6, a=[1,2,3], *c, **d)

-# is equivalant to pre-defining the following variable
+# is equivalent to pre-defining the following variable
 _1_ = 5
 _2_ = 6
 a = [1,2,3]